-ELEMENT EBRD PR5 ADB'S SAFEGUARD INVOLUNTARY RESETTLEMENT IFC PS5 Uzbekistan Legislation Measures to Bridge the Gap Avoidance or minimization of displacement The client will avoid or at least minimise physical and/or economic displacement The Project will avoid involuntary resettlement whenever possible to minimise involuntary resettlement by exploring project design alternatives.
-The client will avoid, and when avoidance is not possible, minimise displacement by exploring alternative project designs.
-The land belongs to the state and can be withdrawn for state and public needs including for realization of important socioeconomic and investment project.
+ELEMENT EBRD PR5 IFC PS5 Uzbekistan Legislation Measures to Bridge the Gap Avoidance or minimization of displacement The client will avoid or at least minimise physical and/or economic displacement The client will avoid, and when avoidance is not possible, minimise displacement by exploring alternative project designs.
+The land belongs to the state and can be withdrawn for state and public needs including for realization of important socio-economic and investment project.
 A Presidential Resolution was issued to provide a mandate for the Project.
 Land expropriation is necessary for the implementation of public investments, particularly those of strategic importance.
 A progressive site selection process was carried out as part of the Project's technical feasibility studies, and locational alternatives were refined further as part of the Project's ESIA and LALRP studies, through early-stage stakeholder engagement and field reconnaissance.
-Project sites with the least impact on private property and livelihoods were reviewed for all project
+Project sites with the least impact on private property and livelihoods were reviewed for all project facilities (i.e., PV power plants, BESS, powerlines, and access roads).
+Planning process The client will prepare a resettlement plan proportionate to the risk and impacts associated with the project.
+Requires that a client prepares a RAP in case of Projects involving physical and economic displacement including There is no requirement to prepare an integrated standalone RAP, based on expert asset inventory and valuation.
+There is no Following the identification of the potential for physical and economic displacement during the ESIA process, and LALRP has been developed to mitigate the risks associated with loss of residential and